htejero/PaclitaxelNeuropathy/README.md

 The objective of the article is to find rare variants associated to paclitaxel-induced neuropathy in patients with ovarian cancer.
 An extreme phenotype design has been used.

 The study used 228 samples.
-196 come from XXXXX and 32 from exome sequencing.
+196 were processed using the TruSeq Custom Amplicon Kit (Illumina) covering the coding plus 25 bp intronic flanking region of 39 genes described in the paper.
+The other 32 samples come from exome sequencing.

 ## Navigation